microsoft/Olive/examples/bert/README.md

 ## Optimization Workflows
 ### BERT optimization with PTQ on CPU
-This workflow performs BERT optimization on CPU with PTQ.
+This workflow performs BERT optimization on CPU with ONNX Runtime PTQ.
 It performs the optimization pipeline:
 - *PyTorch Model -> Onnx Model -> Transformers Optimized Onnx Model -> Quantized Onnx Model -> ONNX Runtime performance tuning*

 Config file: [bert_ptq_cpu.json](bert_ptq_cpu.json)

 #### AzureML Model Source and No Auto-tuning
-The workflow in [bert_hf_cpu_aml.json](bert_hf_cpu_aml.json) is similar to the above workflow, but uses AzureML Model Source to load the model and does not perform auto-tuning.
+The workflow in [bert_ptq_cpu_aml.json](bert_ptq_cpu_aml.json) is similar to the above workflow, but uses AzureML Model Source to load the model and does not perform auto-tuning.
 Without auto-tuning, the passes will be run with the default parameters (no search space) and the final model and metrics will be saved in the output directory.

 In order to use this example, `<place_holder>` in the `azureml_client` section must be replaced with the appropriate values for your
 AzureML workspace.